 That’s probably the most important thing we can impress on our children.
 Optimism is a choice.
-And
+And choice is a superpower.

 We all become discouraged at times.
 For children, the frustrations are great because they’re trying to learn so much at once and often don’t have the focus, patience and wisdom to understand that practice is key to achieving their goals.

 At the first sign a failure, a child may become morose and feel that they will never achieve their goals.

 When we promote optimism in kids, we teach them to welcome mistakes as vital learning tools.